gowthamt4/remind-me-user-github-services/README.md

 mvn clean install

 ## Run the application
-java -Dgithub.token=<pass the token> -jar target/app.jar
+java -Dgithub.token=<--pass the token--> -jar target/app.jar

 Eventhough the VM argument is not passed the application can invoke the Github services but the ratelimit will be in effect